TurtlewareAU/homelab-docs/Homelab/Ansible/Bind/Bind9 Setup with Ansible.md

 - `ansible-playbook -i inventory.yml bindconfigs.yml` - setup leader configs on NS1
 - `ansible-playbook -i inventory.yml bindconfigs-slave.yml` - setup the secondary NS2 machine.

-From here we should be able to get results back from nslookup for our internal hostnames.
+From here we should be able to get results back from nslookup for our internal host names.

 ```bash
 turtlez in ~ λ nslookup firewall.turtleware.au